What is the main purpose of using keywords in SEO? Keywords are what you use to define or explain ideas or topics you are writing about on your blog.

 As you can see from the list all of the first page results have the words golf and swing in their titles.
 All the titles you see here would be interesting to someone looking to improve their golf swing.

 The post that has the top spot has the words ‘ 10 best golf swing tips ever’.
 I think this is a very good title.

 It is easy to understand why this post would be the top spot with a title like that.
 If I am looking for golf swing tips, then this post tells me I don’t need to look anywhere else.
 The best tips can be found in this post.

 Google also understands the searcher’s intent.
 Therefore, Google is looking to match this searcher up with an excellent post that will help the searcher improve their golf swing.

 The meta description is the text displayed just below the title.
 It is a bit like a short introduction of what to expect if you click to go to this post.

-If you would like to know how to use Yoast to write your meta description, let me know in the comments and I will write a post for you.
+If you would like to know how to use Yoast to write your meta description, check out my post about changing title tags and meta descriptions.

 Let’s look at the top three search results of my golf swing search to see what they have as their meta descriptions.